futuristllc/Cognos/README.md

 # Cognos
 Cognos is ML and AI based project developed by Futurist LLC.
 Cognos is a Smart Communication and Meet Application with AI powered Voice and Video Calling.
-It also includes some advanced features like Emotion Recognition during Video Calls and Meetings. but in Future you will get to experience some more advanced functions that includes
+It also includes some advanced features like Emotion Recognition during Video Calls and Meetings.
+Very Soon, you will get to experience advanced Vision Services that includes

 1) PDF Maker
 2) Text Recognition